LisaHackett97/fun-space-quiz/README.md

 Carousel indicator overlapping with figcaption elements.
 Solved by positioing ol and li items to bottom of their container element and styling the items.

+Once nav bar was fixed, main content of page was scolling on top of the navbar.
+Found a solution to set the z-index (code credit in credits section).
+When seting the bg colour to the root decoration1, it looked like a different shade to other yellows on the page.
+Tried setting opacity but then scrolled content was visible behind the navbar.
+Decided to swap bg and text colours.
+BG color change to the red chosen color and test to the blue --decoration3 color.

 [Back to table of contents](#table-of-contents)

 ### Bugs